 Spring is possibly my favorite time of year for gardening.
 All the plants are waking up, the possibilities seem endless, and there’s plenty to do in the garden to get ready for the rest of the season.
-Below are some spring chores to start tackling now and that we’ll be taking care of at our Member Cleanup Day on April 22nd.
+Below are some spring chores to start tackling now and that we’ll be taking care of at our Member Cleanup Day.

 - Unearth spring bloomers.
 Gently and carefully remove mulch, leaves, and other debris from atop bulbs and plants trying to push their way up for spring.